One Future Luncheon

-This is the fifth anniversary of our signature One Future Luncheon and will be our biggest one yet!
-It will take place Tuesday, September 24, from Noon – 1 p.m. at the Depot downtown Minneapolis.
+The fifth anniversary of our signature One Future Luncheon took place on Tuesday, September 24, from Noon – 1 p.m. at the Depot downtown Minneapolis.

-We are welcoming key leaders in the movement to end multigenerational poverty, Geoffrey Canada, President of the Harlem Children’s Zone and Promise Academy Boards and Stanley Druckenmiller, Chairman of the Board of Harlem Children’s Zone and chairman and chief executive officer of Duquesne Family Office, LLC.
-Mr. Canada and Mr. Druckenmiller have been featured in film and on national television and radio as the preeminent experts in creating systems to eradicate the opportunity gap in education.
+We welcomed a key leader in the movement to end multigenerational poverty, Geoffrey Canada, President of the Harlem Children’s Zone and Promise Academy Boards.
+Mr. Canada has been featured in film and on national television and radio as one of the preeminent experts in creating systems to eradicate the opportunity gap in education.

-Guests will be inspired by Geoffrey Canada, Sondra Samuels, NAZ President and CEO, and NAZ parents and scholars who will offer powerful messages.
-Hear about how the NAZ collaborative is closing the gaps, building a culture of achievement, and supporting our youth on a path to college.
+Guests were inspired by Geoffrey Canada, Sondra Samuels, NAZ President and CEO, and NAZ parents and scholars who offered powerful messages.
+The NAZ collaborative is closing the gaps, building a culture of achievement, and supporting our youth on a path to college.

 When people ask Geoffrey Canada to name a place that’s replicating his work and doing it quality with measurable results he talks about the Northside Achievement Zone!

-To register, or to receive more information please contact Kenneth Scales at firstname.lastname@example.org or 612-594-8294.
+To receive more information and be part of the One Future movement please contact Kenneth Scales at firstname.lastname@example.org or 612-594-8294.

 Thank you to our One Future Luncheon Sponsors